Ended0fTime/SPPO/README.md

 - Readjusted textbox css to fit google chrome instead of mozilla firefox (css is even stupider)
 - Senarai.php can now print instead of keputusanPeserta.php.
 Readjusted html and css according to it
 - Created new cetak.php file to handle the printing part

+## Version 1.4.1 11/7/2022
+- Created daftarAdmin.php to allow registration of new admins.
+Changed daftar.php according to it
+- Added new import.php to allow import of .csv files.
+- Created new upload.php to handle backend of importing
+- Updated menuAdmin.php and navbar.php to include Daftar Admin and Import
+- Unified all font to be Arial except buttons
+- updated keputusanPeserta.php's GUI when the peserta's marks have not yet been given to look a bit better.